Package Leaflet: Information for the User

 Medications used to treat:

-herbal medicines containing St. John's Wort
+herbal medicines that contain St. John's Wort

 Choose a non-hormonal contraceptive method if you need long-term treatment with one of the medications mentioned above.

-Effect of dienogest/etinilestradiol on other medications:
+Effect of dienogest/ethinylestradiol on other medications

-theophylline (used to treat respiratory problems)
+theophylline (used in the treatment of respiratory problems)

 Your doctor will prescribe another type of contraceptive before starting treatment with these medications.